THE ALPHA FREQUENCY #761 - THE LIVING KAWANATA: TE TIRITI AS A SACRED SPIRITUAL BOND

 THE ALPHA FREQUENCY #727 - NEW WINESKINS: UPGRADING THE OPERATING SYSTEM

-The Problem of Rigidity
+The Pressure of Change

 THE ALPHA FREQUENCY #726 - A KINGDOM DIVIDED: THE PHYSICS OF INTERNAL COLLAPSE

-The Law of Non-Contradiction
+The Leak of Division

-"If a kingdom is divided against itself, that kingdom cannot stand.
-If a house is divided against itself, that house cannot stand."
-(Mark 3:24-25)
+"And if a kingdom be divided against itself, that kingdom cannot stand.
+And if a house be divided against itself, that house cannot stand." - Mark 3:24-25 (Ethiopian Orthodox Bible)

 THE ALPHA FREQUENCY #725 - STRIPPING THE LAYERS: IDENTIFYING THE DECEPTIONS THAT HINDER HAUORA